First Game Drive Ever?

 I go into this in some detail in our What to Wear guide but as far as the actual game drive goes, try to have the following:

-• Access to photography whether it is a disposable camera or borrowing your camera phone
+- Access to photography whether it is a disposable camera or simply borrowing your camera phone

-• Dried fruits if your kids are likely to get hungry (though snacks are provided at the break)
+- Dried fruits or nuts if your kids are likely to get hungry (though snacks are provided at the break)